Team Essex Volleyball Club: 2023–2024 season

-The 2017–2018 season saw the Men's 1st team finish 7th in the last ever season of Volleyball England's Super 8 league.
-This finish was good enough to secure their spot in the inaugural new Super League format, consisting of 10 teams.
-The result was an all round success for the newly promoted Blaze team who satisfied their goal of retaining their top division status in the first year since their promotion.
+The 2023-2024 season saw the Men's 1st team finish top in the Men's Division 1 with four games in hand.
+This strong finish was good enough to secure their spot in the Super League, the highest level of English Volleyball, consisting of the strongest 10 teams in the country.
+The result was an all round success for the newly promoted Blaze team who satisfied their goal of promotion to regain their Super League status.